 The legends shall reawaken as the third millennium after the war draws to a close.
 And from there shall dawn the new era, with the schism rekindled and the fires of war ignited, only to be smothered by a wave of revolution.

 It was a strange thought, knowing that the balance of the world soon unravel again.
 Less than seven years remained.
 The initiation had begun years ago, but now…now the search would be set into motion.
 It seemed like such an unusual course of action, but the legendary creature knew that it could not be helped, as it was the only way.
-Eight humans, eight members of the Order…was it even possible?
+Seven humans, seven members of the Order…was it even possible?
 Lugia gazed down over the mainland, its mind filled with vague feelings.
 For now, at least, events would have to run their course…

 A loud ringing filled the air, which meant the end of class for the day—and it was about time, too.
 I quickly stuffed my books into my backpack, following after my classmates and pretending I hadn’t heard the last-minute assignment that we’d been given.
 It would have been just as normal as any other afternoon, except my head was still filled with rumors from earlier that morning.